-SNAP Services SNAP is currently offering a wide range of services remotely to meet the needs of its families - Helpline and online Face to Face Parent Support - Virtual Specialist Talks and Training Courses - Online Directory and Information Network - Online Counselling, Benefit and Educational Advice - Library of Specialist Books and DVD's - Virtual Parent and Pre-School Children Sessions - Virtual After-School and Holiday Sessions for Children and Young People - Sibling Support
+SNAP Services SNAP is currently offering a combination of in-person and remote services to meet the needs of its families. - Helpline and online Face to Face Parent Support - Virtual Specialist Talks and Training Courses - Online Directory and Information Network - Online Counselling, Benefit and Educational Advice - · Library of Specialist Books and DVDs - · Virtual Parent and Pre-School Children Sessions - Virtual After-School and Holiday Sessions for Children and Young People - Sibling Support

+SNAP

-Special Needs And Parents 01277 211300 • www.snapcharity.org • info@snapcharity.org Registered Charity No. 1077787 • A Company Limited by Guarantee in England and Wales No. 03805837 Registered Office: The SNAP Centre • Pastoral Way • Warley • Brentwood • Essex, CM14 5WF
+01277 211300 · www.snapcharity.org · info@ snapcharity.org

+Registered Charity No. 1077787 • A Company Limited by Guarantee in England and Wales No. 03805837 Registered Office: The SNAP Centre • Pastoral Way • Warley • Brentwood • Essex • CM14 5WF

 Contents

 - 2 SNAP Services

 - 3 Introduction to the guide

 - 4 Holidays with children with physical disabilities

 - 4 Holidays with children with autistic spectrum disorders

 - 5 Airport Information

 - 6 Travelchair from MERU

 - 6 Try B4U Fly

-- 6 Firefly GoTo seat
+- 6 Firefly GoToseat

 - 6 Passport Interviews

 - 6 Eurostar Virtual Tour

 - 6 Travel Insurance

 - 7 Visiting Theme Parks

 - 8 Timetables and Visual Supports

 - 10 SNAP Summer Sessions

 - 11 Activities

-- 16 A-Z Activities from Other Organisations
+- 15 Staycation Holiday Trail

-Produced by SNAP Special Needs And Parents Ltd Registered Charity Number: 1077787
+Produced by SNAP Registered Charity Number: 1077787

+Hello!

 With the summer holidays fast approaching, it's normal to feel a little apprehensive about how you will fill six weeks with no school.
-It
+It can be helpful to consider how much your child or young person with additional needs requires some form of routine or predictability.
 In reality we know it is almost impossible to plan 42 days' worth of activities and guarantee nothing will change!
 But by making some rough plans and having a few back up ideas it can hopefully make you feel a little more prepared.

 Whether you are going on trips away or staying at home, SNAP's annual Summer Survival Guide is packed with information, ideas and strategy suggestions that we hope will help you to plan for a fun and enjoyable summer with your family.
 Do remember to refer to the SNAP Directory to find other contacts that may be of help, particularly the Leisure Time and Fitness, Respite and Breaks Away, and Local Advice, Support and Information sections.
-Our Information Network is updated on a fortnightly basis, so be sure to keep an eye out for details of events and activities in your local area.
+Our Information Network is updated regularly on the website, so be sure to keep an eye out for details of events and activities in your local area.
+We also have SNAP Charity Information Network Facebook page where we share a variety of information so give us a follow there.
 The SNAP Team